sharstream/YoUGoal/README.md

 ## Project Overview

-  YoUGoal is a soccer player and team rating app toolkit to orgqnize and rate different famous and important soccer player and team around the world.
+  YoUGoal is a soccer player and team rating app toolkit used to look through and rate different famous and important soccer players and teams from around the world.
+Users ratings of individual players and teams will be compared to the current FIFA ratings of the players and teams.

 ## API
    - ReactJS framework